lean-mind/savvily-book-converter-python/docs/README.md

 Make sure to run this command from the project's root directory and do not change the name of the image (or do so in `convert.sh` as well).

-## Config

-You'll find a file called `pub-data`.
-It contains a list of **necessary** fields to produce proper legal and copyright information within the opening section of the book.

-It has some sample data by default but make sure to update this with your specific information.

-Also, consider that the given format must be respected:

-- The keys **must** be named as they are.
-- Keys and values **must** be separated by `[ = ]` (excluding brackets of course), spaces do matter.

 ## How to run the project

 From the project root directory: